henrythemes/jekyll-bootstrap-theme/introngs1502/labs/rnaseq.md

 What goes in, what comes out:

-In: A consensus annotation (or just the reference annotation), read alignments for all samples that are to be compared and quantified
+**In:** A consensus annotation (or just the reference annotation), read alignments for all samples that are to be compared and quantified

-Out: A number of files, including tests for differential expression for all pairwise comparisons (gene_exp.diff)
+**Out:** A number of files, including tests for differential expression for all pairwise comparisons (gene_exp.diff)
----

 Cuffdiff takes aligned reads from two or more samples, estimates comparable expression values and performs statistical analysis of the resulting data to determine which genes exhibit significantly different activity profiles between any two samples.
-The nitty-gritty details of the underlying mathematics can be found here: [[http://cole-trapnell-lab.github.io/cufflinks/cuffdiff/index.html][cuffdiff]] .
+The nitty-gritty details of the underlying mathematics can be found here: [cuffdiff](http://cole-trapnell-lab.github.io/cufflinks/cuffdiff/index.html).

 For running Cuffdiff, we type something like this (being in the main directory of our project):